AliRiaz34/GuitarDex/currentjob.md

 deviating a bit from roadmap.

-i want to focus on setting up what html templates im going to use.

 ## IMPLEMENTATIONS TO REMEMBER
-fix, when do song go from learnt to stale and mastered

-consider having a decay table to keep track

-# CURRENT TASK have sort menu in library

-be able to pin song in library

 fix navbar ui
--make it so clicking on page icon youre on it dosent refetch page, just shows default

-library is scrollable

-PRACTICE PAGE!!!!

 MAKE EVERYTHING TO IPHONE SCALE
+- dark mode
+- library is scrollable

 ### long term IDEAS
-question mark in searchbar blinks
+# convert to SPA

+be able to pin song in library

+animations
-animation when js page changes
+- animation when js view changes

-have a main 10 song roster, team have playlists find api to find song cover, or give user option to upload have a settings page (gotta figure out what)

-if theres been level up, and you revisit song page, then have animation
+- if theres been level up, and you revisit song page, then have animation

+have a main 10 song roster, team

+have playlists

+find api to find song cover, or give user option to upload

+have a settings page (gotta figure out what)

 add options menu in song view